 Several legacy operators who would like licenses in the New Jersey adult-use cannabis market do not have the resources to do so.
 Many of them are minorities and women.
 The cost for experts remains a high barrier to entry.
 Thus, they continue to sell their cannabis products in the legacy market.

-Selling cannabis in the underground is easy as opening a lemonade stand or selling goods at a bake sale or a flea market.
+Selling cannabis in the underground is as easy as opening a lemonade stand or selling goods at a bake sale or a flea market.
 In contrast, opening a licensed business requires an understanding of New Jersey and local cannabis law and a lot of money.

 Another significant issue in the New Jersey cannabis license process is obtaining the Capital.
 Governor Phil Murphy and the NJ Economic Development Agency (NJEDA) recently announced a program designed to assist applicants.